 Once an original BLA has been submitted, FDA has 60 days to determine whether the application can be filed.
 If FDA determines that an application to be deficient, on its face, in a way that precludes a complete review, FDA may not accept the application for review and may issue a refuse-to-file letter to the sponsor.
 If FDA determines the application is filable, the FDA's goal is to review standard applications within ten months after it accepts the application for filing, or, if the application qualifies for priority review, six months after the FDA accepts the application for filing.
 In both standard and priority reviews, the review process is often significantly extended by FDA requests for additional information or clarification.
 The FDA reviews a BLA to determine, among other things, whether a product is safe, pure and potent and the facilities in which it is manufactured, processed, packed, or held meets standards designed to assure the product's continued safety, purity and potency.
 The FDA may convene an advisory committee to provide clinical insight on application review questions.
-Before approving a BLA, the FDA will typically inspect the facilities are in compliance with cGMP requirements and adequate to assure consistent production of the product within required specifications.
+Before approving a BLA, the FDA will typically inspect the facility or facilities where the product is manufactured.
+The FDA will not approve an application unless it determines that the manufacturing processes and facilities are in compliance with cGMP requirements and adequate to assure consistent production of the product within required specifications.
 Additionally, before approving a BLA, the FDA will typically inspect one or more clinical sites to assure compliance with GCP.
 If the FDA determines that the application, manufacturing process or manufacturing facilities are not acceptable, it will outline the deficiencies in the submission and often will request additional testing or information.
 Notwithstanding the submission of any requested additional information, the FDA ultimately may decide that the application does not satisfy the regulatory criteria for approval.